goffinet/packer-kvm/README.md

 Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration. ([Introduction to Packer, What is Packer?](https://www.packer.io/intro#what-is-packer))

 Builders are responsible for creating machines and generating images from them for various platforms.
-For example, there are separate builders for EC2, VMware, VirtualBox, etc. Packer comes with many builders by default, and can also be extended to add new builders. ([Builders](https://www.packer.io/docs/builders))
+For example, there are separate builders for EC2, VMware, VirtualBox, Qemu, etc. Packer comes with many builders by default, and can also be extended to add new builders. ([Builders](https://www.packer.io/docs/builders))

+Packer can enable an http server to serve kickstart, preseed or cloud-init configuration files at boot.

 Provisioners use builtin and third-party software to install and configure the machine image after booting. ([Provisioners](https://www.packer.io/docs/provisioners))